thomasongwae/hibernator_script/README.md

 # hibernator_script
-a sh script to enable hibernation on manjaro
+a shell script to enable hibernation on manjaro

 # hibernator
 Script to automate hibenation setup on archlinux based systems like Manjaro and Others But tested on Manjaro.